Memorial Book Fair

 In the presence of Myriam Anissimov.
 Moderated by Ariane Singer, journalist.

-Venue: auditorium
+Location: auditorium

 FREE ENTRY UPON RESERVATION

-Friday, June 9 from 2:30 PM to 3:30 PM: reading of texts during class (Joseph Roth, alfred Döblin, Soma Morgenstern, ...)
+Friday, June 9 from 2:30 pm to 3:30 pm: lecture classes (Joseph Roth, Alfred Döblin, Soma Morgenstern, ...)

-"Don’t let your books sleep in your cupboards" : a form will be made available to people who wish to donate works.
+"Do not let your books sleep in your cupboards": a form will be made available to people who wish to donate books.

-Free admission – Korczak room 2nd floor of the Shoah Memorial
+Free admission – Korczak Room 2nd floor of the Shoah Memorial

 PROGRAM OF JUNE 11